GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

+---
+layout: default
+---

 # Preparing Environment: #
 ## Method 1.)
 Downloading and Using VM Box (latest version optional): ##

-<h2 color ='red'>Note make sure you have access to su or sudo on your machine some executions may need root privileges.</h2>
+> Note make sure you have access to su or sudo on your machine some executions may need root privileges.

 ### Step 1.)
 Downloading Ubuntu 16.04.1 LTS (Xenial Xerus) Disk Image ###